|A scene from the Wilpon's|

 Perhaps decades of withering criticism from fans and news media members over how he ran the Mets - some of it fair, some not - had inured Wilpon to public attacks.
-But no booing could have been worse than that bruising litigation and the staggering financial losses suffered in the Madoff scandal, which almost cost Wilpon and Katz ownership of their beloved team.Look, it's not that I've never read or heard criticism of Wilpon that was unfair, but Waldstein's wording, "some of it fair, some not", presents it like there was somehow an equal amount of fair and unfair criticism.
+But no booing could have been worse than that bruising litigation and the staggering financial losses suffered in the Madoff scandal, which almost cost Wilpon and Katz ownership of their beloved team.Look, it's not that I've never read or heard unfair criticism of Wilpon, but Waldstein's wording, "some of it fair, some not," presents it like there was somehow an equal amount of fair and unfair criticism.
 Sorry, but that really is a false equivalency.
 You don't run a large market club with as little success as Fred Wilpon did without richly earning the vast majority of criticism directed your way.

-I remember back in the early days of my blog, back in 2005-2006, I felt that it was unfair that some people accused the Wilpons of being cheap.
+Back in the early days of my blog, back in 2005-2006, I felt that it was unfair that some people accused the Wilpons of being cheap.
 Madoff cash was still pouring in, and they were actually spending money back then on payroll.
-The club was being horribly managed, however, and there were items written during that period that accused Fred and Jeff of too much meddling in the day to day affairs of the Mets.
-Those calls were coming from inside the house, it was one of the worst-kept secrets in baseball that ownership made the Mets a terrible organization for which to work.
-The best people chose to work elsewhere, or left the Mets when an opportunity to leave came up.
+The club was being horribly managed, however, and there were items written during that period that accused Fred and Jeff of too much meddling in the day-to-day affairs of the Mets.
+Those calls were coming from inside the house.
+One of the worst secrets in baseball was that ownership made the Mets a terrible organization for which to work.
+The best people chose to work elsewhere or left the Mets when an opportunity to go came up.

 The problem with the way the Mets were run long predate the Madoff affair, but Waldstein chooses to ignore all of that: